davidlcoleman3rd/primitive-poker/README.md

 ****Specifications****

 Primitive Poker is a game that utilizes object-oriented programming in a pure C++ environment.
-It uses inheritance and a small amount of polymorphism both for child class function overriding, and for overloading functions that operate similarly but with minor changes. (usually printing vs non-printing iterations of the same function)  It consists of 9 classes created in development and a plethora of standard C++ libaraies.
+It uses inheritance and a small amount of polymorphism both for child class function overriding, and for overloading functions that operate similarly but with minor changes. (usually printing vs non-printing iterations of the same function)  It consists of 9 classes created in development and a plethora of standard C++ libararies.
 It also includes a developer-defined templated node class and circular linked list class that can be (with a small amount of modification) repurposed for use in other projects

 ========